-Ecosystem-resiliency FRAs are locations where fuels are manually or mechanically removed but not to the same extent as fuelbreaks.
+FRAs are the type of VMA that enhances ecosystem resiliency, which are locations where fuels are manually or mechanically removed but not to the same extent as fuelbreaks.
 These areas are typically implemented to achieve a combination of habitat enhancement and wildland fire risk reduction.
 FRAs can be areas of managed vegetation adjacent to fuelbreaks (as described below and shown in Figure 4-2) and can also occur in areas where fuel loading is particularly problematic, such as areas affected by forest disease.
-FRAs could be used in oak woodlands adjacent to a non-shaded fuelbreak where understory fuels are removed and overtopping conifers, such as Douglas fir, are removed or in grasslands where shrubs are removed.
-Fuel ladders and surface fuels are greatly reduced, and overstory and understory vegetation is spatially separated so that a ground fire will not, under normal fire conditions, burn too hot and/or climb into the canopy and turn into a crown fire.
+Fuel ladders and surface fuels are greatly reduced in FRAs, and overstory and understory vegetation is spatially separated so that a ground fire will not, under normal fire conditions, burn too hot and/or climb into the canopy and turn into a crown fire.
+Examples of where FRAs could be implemented include in oak woodlands adjacent to a non-shaded fuelbreak where understory fuels are removed and over-topping conifers, such as Douglas fir, are removed, or in grasslands where shrubs are removed.
 FRAs are maintained as needed.